dce/davidmade/posts/awareness-of-the-cage.md

 LaMont Chu, one of the players at the Enfield Tennis Academy, and Lyle, a man who sits in the workout room and offers wisdom in exchange for licking sweat off of the perspiring students.
 Sounds weird, I guess, but it doesn't really even register among everything else going on in this book.
+Emphasis mine.

   > Lyle has a way of sucking on the insides of his cheeks as he listens.
 Plates
   > of old ridged muscle emerge and subside as he shifts his weight slightly on